mattaugustin/portfolio/README.md

 + **Spectra**
 A code written in GNU Octave to compute, plot and save spectral values (acceleration, velocity and displacement) based on an externally-read earthquake signal.
 This code served as a basis when ported into R when treating earthquake signals at scale (see Seismic_records or NDSHA folders), but offers faster performance when working with many structural periods.

++ **Tracker**
+A particle tracker using transfer matrix and particle beam parameters for nearly-identical mass particles.